+And we didn't even include Bran!
 Some WCM offerings do die, but in the real world they're not killing each other with Westerosi abandon.
 Rather, aging WCM tools tend to linger on, growing sicker each year but rarely dying.
 See for example, TeamSite, or MS SharePoint.

 5. The Biggest Vendors Have Failed

 Speaking of OpenText and Microsoft, one of the most intriguing WCM story lines over the past decade has been the decline — almost exit — of the largest software vendors from this marketplace.
 I can sort of see why: WCM is technically demanding and not especially lucrative.
-As a practical matter, you the customer don't really lose out with the lack of a serious IBM, EMC/Dell, or Oracle CMS play.
+As a practical matter, you the customer don't really lose out with the lack of a serious IBM or Oracle WCM play.
 If anything the vacuum they've left has created space for much more agile (if not always terribly mature) competitors.

-At the end of the day, which choices are best for you?
+At the end of the day, which WCM choices are best for you?
 You can find the right answers in RSG's hard-hitting evaluation research, or see how a decision-support tool like RealQuadrant can quickly get you the right short lists for your unique needs.